sbmlteam/libsbml/README.txt

 want to configure libSBML to build the Java, Python, Perl, Lisp and/or MATLAB API libraries as well, add the flags --with-java, --with-python, --with-perl, --with-lisp and/or --with-matlab to the configure command.
-You can mix and match options as you need.
+You can combine options as you need.

 Depending on your system, you may need to tell the configure program where to find some of these extra components by adding a directory